jackieqif/Python-BattleShip/README.md

 This is a tribute to the old time when computer monitors only can display ASCII charactors.

 To play:
+  you need to have python installed on your computer

   download battleship.py file.